spacetelescope/stenv/.github/ISSUE_TEMPLATE/package_addition_request.md

 ---
-name: Package request
+name: Request new package
 about: Add a new package to `stenv`
 title: add `<package>` to environment
-labels: new package
+labels: add package
 assignees: ''

 ---